HD 102956 b

 HD 102956 b or Isagel is an extrasolar planet discovered in 2010 by a team of American astronomers led by John Johnson using Doppler spectroscopy and the Keck Observatory in Hawaii.
 HD 102956 b is in the orbit of host star HD 102956.
 The planet is at least the mass of Jupiter, orbiting every 6.5 days at a distance of 12 million km.
 HD 202956 b has a very circular orbit.
-The system is roughly 399 light years from us.
+The system is roughly 399 light-years from the Sun.

 Discovery and nomenclature

-The name HD 102956 derives directly from the fact that the star is the 102,956th star catalogued in the Henry Draper catalog.
+The name HD 102956 derives directly from the fact that the star is the 102,956th star catalogued in the Henry Draper Catalogue.
 The designation of b is given to the first planet orbiting a given star.

 The star is one of the 2.5 million brightest stars in the sky and is part of the Tycho-2 Catalogue.
 It is not visible to the naked eye with an apparent magnitude of 8.